eagle840/killercoda-labs/asdf/step2.md

 `cd blog`{{exec}}

+while not needed, we can use bundle dependance manager to install the gems in the Gemfile

+`bundle install`{{exec}}

+The bundle command in Ruby is used to manage dependencies for a Ruby project.
+It can be used to install, update, and remove gems, as well as to create a Gemfile.lock file, which specifies the exact versions of the gems that are needed for the project.

+Here are some of the things that bundle can do:

+Install gems: The `bundle install` command will install all of the gems that are listed in the Gemfile.
+Update gems: The `bundle update` command will update all of the gems that are listed in the Gemfile to the latest versions.
+Remove gems: The `bundle remove` command will remove a gem from the project.
+Create a Gemfile.lock file: The `bundle lock` command will create a Gemfile.lock file, which specifies the exact versions of the gems that are needed for the project.

+## MVC

 note the M(model) V(view) and Controller(control) in the app folder

 also the routes.rb  file in the config folder